Talk about turning a difficult situation into a positive. Stephanie Appleby is proof that anyone can be affected by mental illness – and overcome it.

 Overall, NAMI Southwest Missouri is a grassroots, 501c-3 not-for-profit organization directed by a 15-member board comprised of healthcare professionals, business men and women, community leaders, and those who have benefitted from its programs and services.
 It also is a United Way of the Ozarks partner.

 Here’s how to assist:

 RISING STARS, RAISING HOPES

-BUSINESS SPONSORSHIPS: Businesses also can support the PCCC through various sponsorships, such as the skyboxes on the 9th and 18th greens (with food badges), on-course signage and events such as a dozen Pro-Ams.
+- BUSINESS SPONSORSHIPS: Businesses also can support the PCCC through various sponsorships, such as skyboxes on the 9th and 18th greens.
+The tournament also offers sponsorships in the daily newsletter, on-course banners and more, as well as through several events such Pro-Ams.
 Businesses also can donate a gift card with at least a $25 value in the name of your charity of choice to benefit them in the Golf Ball & Charity Auction presented by Copy Products, Inc. and University Plaza.

 - WIN A NEW TRUCK: The purchase of a $25 TLC Properties Charity Sweepstakes ticket can win one of 500 daily gift cards as well as grand prizes of $10,000 and a 2016 Ford F-150 XLT.
 It’s also good for a four-day tournament pass.

 - SEE THE FUTURE OF THE PGA TOUR: The PCCC is from Aug.
 5-15, with the pros beginning play on Aug.
 11 at Highland Springs Country Club.
 For tickets or other ways to assist, call the Price Cutter Charity Championship staff at 417-887-3400.